-United Medical Center’s turnover in leadership and management is reflected in the quality of care the hospital provides, Carmichael said.
+Carmichael said United Medical Center’s turnover in leadership and management is reflected in the quality of care the hospital provides.

 “You can’t have a baby east of the river,” said Brown.

-Brown said she remembers her 13-year-old daughter watching the closure announcement on the news and saying, “Does this mean you can’t have a baby over here?”
-Seeing her daughter make that connection at such a young age showed Brown that “it definitely is an issue,” she said.
+Brown remembers her 13-year-old daughter watching the closure announcement on the news and saying, “Does this mean you can’t have a baby over here?”
+She said seeing her daughter make that connection at such a young age showed Brown that healthcare access

 Both the District and United Health Services will invest significant resources in the construction and operation of St. Elizabeth’s hospital.
 The district will fund the project’s $375 million in construction, and United Health Services will invest $75 million in healthcare in Wards 7 and 8.